fffonion/lua-resty-openssl/README.md

 **syntax**: *tbl = objects.bytes(asn1_obj)*

-Convert a ASN1_OBJECT cdata pointer to a Lua table where
+Convert a ASN1_OBJECT pointer to a Lua table where

 ```
 {